 III.
 Evaluation

-The EWG shall regularly review the effectiveness of its activities, including following practical use of the toolkit, and continually update the toolkit as may be needed.
-The EWG shall report to the Conference of the Parties on the outcomes of its activities, including any gaps and needs it may have identified in relation to ESM and implementation of the Basel Convention.
+The EWG shall regularly review the effectiveness of its activities and the practical use of the toolkit, using appropriate tools, and continually update the toolkit as may be needed.
+The EWG shall report to the Conference of the Parties on the outcomes of its activities, including any gaps and needs it may have identified in relation to the linkage between ESM and TBM, in relation to ESM and implementation of the Basel Convention.